gchq/stroom/ROADMAP.md

 ## Search API
 The search system used by Dashboards can be used via a restful API.
 This provides access to data stored in search indices (including the ability to extract data) and statistics stores.
 The data fetched via the search API can be received and processed via an external system.

+## Kafka appender and filter
+New pipeline elements for writing XML or text data to a Kafka topic.
+This provides more options for using Stroom's data in other systems.

 # v7.0